Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 This plugin streamlines the onboarding process for users.
 After connecting to Stripe, it automatically retrieves live and test keys, eliminating the need for manual input.
 Additionally, it simplifies webhook integration by instantly syncing webhooks from your Stripe account, removing the hassle of manual copy-pasting.

-With this plugin, you can add all the goddesses of Stripe to WooCommerce and seamlessly integrate all the payment methods for checkout and upsell offers.
+With this plugin, you can add all the gateways of Stripe to WooCommerce and seamlessly integrate all the payment methods for checkout and upsell offers.

 Make sure to install and activate this plugin.